 "A significant number of people wait too long and the cost gets too high,"Jesse Slome, executive director of the American Association for Long-Term Care Insurance

 But family members who end up acting as caregivers can incur losses of $303,880 on average for a typical caregiver, according to an earlier Metlife study cited in AARP's 2015 "Valuing the Invaluable" report.
-This takes into account the loss of wages and Social Security and pension benefit losses due to leaving the workforce early.
+The costs also consider the loss of wages and Social Security and pension benefit losses due to leaving the workforce early.

-Whether clients choose unpaid care or rely on it out of necessity, it's important to understand the hefty costs of such care.
+Whether individuals choose unpaid care or rely on it out of necessity, it's essential to understand such care's hefty costs.

 HURDLES AT WORK: 61% OF CAREGIVERS MADE WORKPLACE ADJUSTMENTS